-All St. Vincent Ferrer School students are covered by insurance for injuries incurred on the school grounds, during school-supervised activities, and to and from school and school-supervised activities and during official distance learning periods.
+All Holy Trinity Catholic School students are covered by insurance for injuries incurred on the school grounds, during school-supervised activities, to and from school and school-supervised activities, and during official distance learning periods.
 The registration fee includes coverage by the Myers-Stevens and Toohey Company for all students.
 In the event of an injury, parents may obtain a claim form from the school office.
 The injury must be brought to the attention of the office the day the incident occurs.
 This coverage is secondary to family primary insurance coverage.
-Insurance information is sent home the first week of school to familiarize parents with the coverage.
+Insurance information is provided to parents early in the school year.